-Bike Back Bristol is an innovative bicycle refurbishment project run by Life Cycle, in partnership with HMP Bristol and funded by The Big Lottery Fund.
+Bike Back Bristol is an innovative bicycle refurbishment project run by Life Cycle UK, in partnership with HMP Bristol and supported by The Big Lottery Fund and The Naturesave Trust.

 Life Cycle takes donations of unwanted bicycles from the public and takes them to Bristol Prison, where with the help of prisoners we strip down, clean and refit them giving them a new lease of life.
 Experienced mechanics work with prisoners teaching them mechanical skills and helping them to refurbish bikes to a high standard.